 Related Reading: What Is the Difference Between Pork Loin and Pork Tenderloin?

 Kale is incredibly healthy, but it’s also delicious—and versatile.
-You can use it raw in salads (pro-tip: massage it with the dressing to soften it up a bit); roast it for a crisp garnish; or steam or saute it until tender.
+You can use it raw in salads (pro-tip: massage it with the dressing to soften it up a bit); roast it for a crisp garnish (aka, homemade kale chips); or steam or saute it until tender.

 This Kale and Potato Mash with Romesco Sauce recipe is the ideal weeknight meal: filling, easy, and healthy.
 It’s gluten-free and vegan, but more importantly, incredibly satisfying on every level, including flavor.
 The Spanish romesco sauce adds the extra kick to put this dish over the top.

-Related Reading: 12 Tasty Vegan Sauces to Put on Everything
+Related Reading: 13 Amazing Vegan Sauces to Put on Everything

 10. Sweet Potatoes